 Pro "European AI champion — there's a real sense of mission around building AI sovereignty for Europe"

-Pro "$14B valuation with $3B+ in funding — strong financial position means the company isn't going anywhere"
+Pro "~$13.7B Series C valuation with $3B+ in equity funding — strong financial position means the company isn't going anywhere"

 Pro "Open-weight model heritage — Mixtral had genuine impact on the open-source AI ecosystem"